- Pleomorphic, Gram negative, anaerobic bacilli, easily cultivated.

 - Bone: osteomyelitis especially polymicrobial in association with decubitus ulcer, other local contamination.

-- Recommendations assume polymicrobial infection and empiric treatment of Bacteroides species including B. fragilis.
+- Recommendations assume polymicrobial infection (aerobic Gram negatives and Gram positives) and empiric treatment of Bacteroides species including B. fragilis.

 Community-acquired intra-abdominal infections/Adults

 Active against many clinical infections by Bacteroides species, although B. fragilis susceptibility may only be 86%.
 Also active against streptococci, methicillin-sensitive S. aureus, many coliforms; activity vs. Enterobacteriaceae less than ticarcillin/clavulanate and piperacillin/tazobactam.
 It has no against Pseudomonas or many nosocomial Enterococcus infections.
 May be adequate for community-acquired sepsis but rates of resistance among E. colirising and therefore no longer recommended for empiric therapy but could be used if cultures do not indicate resistance.